Reference

 Stranded gas #

 Natural gas produced as a byproduct of oil extraction in locations without pipeline access.
 Operators typically flare it (burn off) because it can't be sold.
 Globally ~151 BCM is flared each year.
-The GX230 can convert stranded gas directly into on-site electricity at the wellpad, replacing diesel pump power and avoiding flaring penalties.
+The DOR can convert stranded gas directly into on-site electricity at the wellpad, replacing diesel pump power and avoiding flaring penalties.
 See stranded gas wasted opportunity.

 Syngas (synthetic gas) #